Comcast/cmb/README.txt

 All CNS / CQS features can also be accessed by sending REST requests as HTTP GET or POST directly to the service endpoints.
-Note that you need to timestamp and digitally sign every request if signature verification is enabled (signature verification is disabled by default, you can enable this feature by changing cmb.proerties).
+Note that you need to timestamp and digitally sign every request if signature verification is enabled (signature verification is disabled by default, you can enable this feature by changing cmb.properties).

 Example REST request to create a CQS queue using curl: